Joust (video game): Conception

 Following the success of the 1981 game Defender, Williams searched for new creative staff.
 John Newcomer, believing video games to be the future of entertainment, left his job as a toy designer to work at Williams, who hired him to create game ideas as support for development staff.
 After a few days, he generated a list of ideas that included ideas for his top two games, The War of the Worlds and Joust.
 Technical specifications dictated the selection because his vision of The War of the Worlds was technologically infeasible, whereas Joust could be accomplished with hardware already available at Williams.
 A development team was formed, which decided to create the game using Defender's hardware.
-Newcomer was also inspired by the 1980s movie Flash Gordon.

-Newcomer conceived Joust as a "flying game" with cooperative two-player gameplay; however, he did not wish to emulate the popular space theme of previous successful flying games like Asteroids and Defender.
+Newcomer conceived Joust as a "flying game" with cooperative two-player gameplay, but he did not wish to emulate the popular space theme of previous successful flying games like Asteroids and Defender.
 To that end, he made a list of things that could fly: machines, animals, and fictional characters.
 After evaluating the positive and negative of each idea, Newcomer chose birds for their wide appeal and his familiarity with fantasy and science fiction media featuring birds.
 To further increase his understanding, Newcomer went to the library to study mythology.
 He believed that the primary protagonist should ride a majestic bird.
 The first choice was an eagle, but the lack of graceful land mobility dissuaded him.
 Instead, he decided that a flying ostrich was more believable than a running eagle.
 To differentiate between the first and second player characters, the developers picked a stork, believing the proportions were similar to an ostrich while the color difference would avoid confusion among players.
 Newcomer chose vultures as the main enemies, believing that they would be recognizably evil.
 Anghelo created concept art of the characters as guidance for further design.